 The Oasis Exhibits

-On this day there was a cast member out doing a few check-ups.
+On the day I took these photos, a cast member was out doing a few check-ups.

 It’s a very scenic area.

-My favorite animal in the Oasis is the Black Swan.
-There are usually two of them, but one died earlier this year from my understanding.
-Black Swans tend to mate for life and usually live anywhere from 30-40 years.
+My favorite animal in The Oasis is the Black Swan.
+Unfortunately, the pair (who were old for swans) died within the last few years.
+Black Swans mate for life and usually live between 30 and 40 years.

-Moving on, we’ll take a walk up the far right side of the Oasis.
+Moving on, we’ll take a walk up the far right side of The Oasis.
 Here’s a look at the pathway.
-Notice how it veers off in places.
-These are the areas where you’ll want to stop to see the different animal encounters.
+You’ll want to stop to see the different animal encounters in these areas.

 The first encounter is the Reeve’s Muntjac which resembles a small deer.

-On the upper portion of the right-side, there is a Babirusa.
-I’ve seemed to have lost my Babirusa photo, but you can rest assured he’s usually there.
+On the upper portion of the right side, there is a Babirusa.
+Unfortunately, I seem to have lost my Babirusa photo, but you can rest assured he’s usually there.
 This little guy is often moving around a good bit.

-Before you reach the top there is a separate pathway across the middle that joins both sides of the walkway.
+Before you reach the top, a separate pathway across the middle joins both sides of the walkway.
 For reference, it’s the way that most people don’t go.
-You will want to go this way while touring the Oasis Exhibits.
+Therefore, you will want to go this way while touring The Oasis Exhibits.